 Finally, they introduce mechanisms which are designed to bring about an historical end of the Gettysburg campaign.
 These primarily consist of "victual" supply rules which will limit the Army of Northern Virginia's ability to stay in the field north of the Potomac.
-Thus, although one of the campaign scenarios ends on a set date, the second longer scenario ends only after Lee retreats across the Potomac, the historical end of the campaign.
+Thus, although one of the campaign scenarios ends on a set date, the second longer scenario will nearly always end only after Lee retreats across the Potomac, the historical end of the campaign.

-As a cautionary note, be forewarned that these new rules, especially those in the Gettysburg Campaign scenario, will dramatically increase the potential length of a full campaign game and will increase the amount of paperwork involved.
+As a cautionary note, be forewarned that these new rules, especially those in the longer Gettysburg Campaign scenario, will dramatically increase the potential length of a full campaign game and will increase the amount of paperwork involved.
 However, as a reward, I believe that they produce the definitive operational simulation of the entire Gettysburg campaign.

-My thanks to all those who have helped with the creation and continual recreation of these rules including Dave Cross who designed the naval rules and provided valuable input on the rest of the game; John Hyler who developed the Stonewall Jackson variant and the straggler and artillery optional rules; Ed Beach, Chris Withers and Mike Bellas for their continued support of the Great Campaigns of the American Civil War series; Joe Balkoski, the original designer of Roads to Gettysburg and the GCACW series and all of my fellow GCACW players who have helped me play test these rules and provided valuable input over the years.
+My thanks to all those who have helped with the creation and continual recreation of these rules including Dave Cross who designed the naval rules who has provided valuable input on the rest of the game throughout the year; John Hyler who developed the Stonewall Jackson variant and the straggler and artillery optional rules; Alberto Romero who developed the Vassal Module for the game; Richard Dorset who spent hours proofreading the rules; Ed Beach, Chris Withers and Mike Bellas for their continued support of the Great Campaigns of the American Civil War series; Joe Balkoski, the original designer of Roads to Gettysburg and the GCACW series; and all of my fellow GCACW players who have helped me play test these rules and provided valuable input over the years.